DenkoProg/scientific-rag/ops/README_SPACES.md

 ## 💡 Example Questions

-- "What are the main approaches to quantum error correction?"
+- "What are quantum error correction approaches?"
-- "Explain the mechanisms of plasma confinement"
-- "How do systems enable precise gene editing?"
-- "What role do protein folding dynamics play in neurodegenerative diseases?"
+- "What is plasma confinement in tokamaks?"
+- "When is DNA denaturation?"

 ## 📄 License